nomic-ai/gpt4all/dev_setup.md

-# Install Qt 6.x
+# Install Qt 6.x and setup/build gpt4all-chat from source

 Depending upon your operating system, there are many ways that Qt is distributed.
-Here is the recommended method for getting the Qt dependency installed to begin gpt4all-chat developement.
+Here is the recommended method for getting the Qt dependency installed to setup and build gpt4all-chat from source.

 ## Create a [Qt account](https://login.qt.io/register)